ke-zhang-rd/nullspace/docs/source/philosophy.rst

 Philosophy
 ==========

+This package offer you a new floating-base control strategy.

+Intuitively, we might wanna control the orientation and position of base directly or by any inverse kinematics like approach.
+However, the contact point which could be abstracted to a ball joint hinge make it almost impossible.

+Others try to introduce the mimic 6 joints in configuration space to control base directly.
+However, this control is unrealistic.

+Here, if we assume the contract point isn't slip.
+The connection between all contact points will form a virtual rigid object.

+We are controling this virtual object relative to base.

+Take quadruped robot dog as a example.
+Please think it from a astronaut view in space.

+    "There is quadruped robot dog contact with Earth"

+When you try to control the floating base of quadruped relative to Earth, you could just control the contact area on earth relative to base.
+By doing this, forward caluculation is all you need.

 If there are multiple end effectors need to coordinate move together.
 We manipulate those EE by define a virtual obejct among those EE.